ryancwicks/KingfisherRebuild/README.md

 ## Project Layout

  - ControlBoard: reverse engineered board design (very incomplete, but most of the signals were traced out.)
- - kingfisher-uc: Rust microcontroller code for controlling the motors and lights and recieving radio input.
+ - [kingfisher-uc](./kingfisher_uc/README.md): Rust microcontroller code for controlling the motors and lights and recieving radio input.
- - kf_data_types: Rust data types library used to allow different parts of the project to communicate.
+ - [kf_data_types](./kingfisher_data_types/README.md): Rust data types library used to allow different parts of the project to communicate.
+ - [kingfisher_nodes](./kingfisher_nodes/README.md): The programs that run on the main computer to co-ordinate the system.
+ - [tools](./tools/README.md): A set of tools, scripts and config files used by the system.
+ - [uc_backup](./uc_backup/README.md): A backup of the original Clearpath Robotics microcontroller code.

 ## Links: